-Just outside Atlanta, the city of Clarkston—affectionately called “the Ellis Island of the South—is home to one of the most diverse populations in America.
-In Clarkston, 60-70% of the population is foreign-born, meaning more than 50 countries and 100 ethnic groups all reside within the same 1.4 square miles.
+Just outside Atlanta, the city of Clarkston—affectionately called “the Ellis Island of the South”—is home to one of the most diverse populations in America.
+In Clarkston, 60-70% of the population is foreign-born, resulting in more than 50 countries and 100 ethnic groups all residing within the same 1.4 square miles.

 Clarkston ministry center served as community’s test site for COVID-19Volunteers set up to help with the Clarkston Send Relief Ministry Center’s COVID-19 testing drive.
 More...

 Meeting the Needs: New Orleans, Clarkston ministry centers find ways to serveWhen life was “normal” prior to the COVID-19 pandemic, Kay Bennett logged many hours ministering to...